SuperLan11/Rise_of_Empires/README.md

 Use "cd Rise-of-Empires-LarkGroup18" to change to this new directory.
 Then use "cat readme.txt" and follow the instructions.

 If you have issues tarring the tgz file, you can copy the folder provided instead.
-You can view the code made to create the game in this folder.
+You can also view the code made to create the game in this folder.